Greentea Peng: 2020–present: Man Made

 In January 2020, Wells was featured in The Observer newspaper's 20 for 2020 list of rising stars in music, media and culture.
 In June 2020 she featured on The Streets' single "I Wish You Loved You as Much As You Love Him", from the mixtape None of Us Are Getting Out of This Life Alive.
 In August 2020, she released her single "Hu Man".
 She later performed the track on her television debut in an episode of Later... with Jools Holland.

 In November 2020, her song "Revolution" came out as a response to the world events and social tensions that emerged during the COVID-19 pandemic.
-UK musician Tadafi produced the beat for her years ago, but she decided to collaborate with him after he played it for her a second time upon meeting again.
+English musician Tadafi produced the beat for her years ago, but she decided to collaborate with him after he played it for her a second time upon meeting again.
 Lyrically, Wells wanted to encourage people to be wary of the causes they fight for.
 On 1 December, celebrating her birthday, she had the music video for another single "Spells" uploaded onto her YouTube channel.

 In January 2021 she placed fourth in the BBC's Sound of...
 2021 list.
 On 24 February 2021, she put forth her next single "Nah, it Ain't the Same", together with a music video.
 Given the stream of singles, Wells revealed that she was making her upcoming full-length album, Man Made, which she stated will be set at a frequency of 432 Hz.

-In May 2021 she appeared on the cover of The Forty-Five.
-In an interview with Leonie Cooper, Peng said of the album tagline, "Fact Check The Fact Checkers" which appeared on billboards promoting MAN MADE, "I want to remind people that they should question everything and not take things on face value and do their own research – don't just swallow spoon-fed shit."
+Artistry

+Her musical influences include Lauryn Hill, Erykah Badu, Miss Dynamite and Lily Allen.
+Her stage name is taken from her love of green tea, and the London slang word 'peng', which means attractive or tasty.

+She describes her genres as neo-soul and "psychedelic R'n'B".